Hello. I'm Hiroki, a new employee at OLENO. Today I'd like to talk about the soles of the human foot.

 Supports three arches

-First of all, let's talk about what an arch is, which is also included in the name arch support.
+First of all, let's talk about what the arch is, which is included in the name arch support.
 It is an important part that exists on the sole of the foot and supports the body itself .
 It is made up of three arches: the transverse arch , the medial longitudinal arch , and the lateral longitudinal arch .

 What specifically happens if the arch collapses?